 Frequently Asked Apache Kafka Question: What is Apache Kafka Retention Period?
 This article explains what the Apache Kafka Retention Period is and how it can be adjusted.

 A message sent to a Kafka cluster is appended to the end of one of the logs.
-The message remains in the topic for a configurable period of time or until a configurable size is reached until the specified retention for the topic exceeds.
-The message stays in the log, even if the message has been consumed.
+The message remains in the topic for a configurable period of time or until a configurable size is reached until the specified retention for the topic is exceeded.
+The message stays in the log even if the message has been consumed.

-If the log retention is set to five days, then the published message is available for consumption five days after the publish.
-The message will be de discarded and free up space after five days.
-The performance in Kafka is not affected by the data size of messages, so retaining lots of data is not a problem.
+If the log retention is set to five days, then the published message is available for consumption five days after it is published.
+After that time, the message will be de discarded to free up space.
+The performance of Kafka is not affected by the data size of messages, so retaining lots of data is not a problem.

 CloudKarafka allows users to configure the retention period on a per-topic basis.
 The time or size can be specified via the Kafka management interface for dedicated plans or via the topics tab for the plan Developer Duck.

 log.retention.hours define the time a message is stored on a topic before it discards old log segments to free up space.